iuscommunity/sphinx_iuscommunity/_rst/IUSClientUsageGuide.rst

 =======

 This document outlines the basic client side usage of IUS.
-For common questions regarding IUS please see the Frequently Asked Questions.
+For common questions regarding IUS please see the :ref:`FAQs`.

 End User Agreement
 ==================